volodymyrhudyma/blog/content/blog/unit-testing-in-react-applications.md

 If all these tests are passed and green, you can be sure that the component works and delivers its value to users.

-## Testing complex components in React
+## Testing Complex Components In React

 In this section we will test the React Component, which retrieves data from an external API based on the input provided by the user and displays it in a list: